faer-rs/faer-rs.github.io/_posts/2022-12-10-matrix-decompositions.markdown

 It is more numerically stable than the QR decomposition, when the matrix is rank-deficient or almost rank deficient but takes longer to compute.

-It has the property that the diagonal elements of $R$ are non decreasing (if we don't take into account the effects of floating point arithmetic).
+It has the property that the diagonal elements of $R$ are non-increasing (if we don't take into account the effects of floating point arithmetic).

+# Singular value decomposition

+The singular value decomposition decomposes a matrix $A$ into matrices $U$, $S$, and $V$, where $U$ and $V$ are orthogonal matrices, and $S$ is zero except on the main diagonal, such that

+$$A = U S V^H.$$

+The diagonal elements of $S$ are stored in non-increasing order.

+It has a variety of applications, such as computing a pseudoinverse of the matrix $A$, computing the rank, finding a basis for the null space, etc.

 # Example